 - 1. Site preparation.
 Minimal grading is anticipated for construction activities at the intertie and potential booster pump station locations.
 Temporary construction fencing, silt fencing, and tree protection fencing would be installed at the start of construction at these locations and removed at completion of construction. - 2.
 Aboveground facilities.
-Permanent aboveground facilities would include a concrete vault (buried with vault lid several inches above ground surface), approximately 40 square feet in area and approximately 8 feet deep, that would include piping, meter, and valves.
+Permanent aboveground facilities would include a concrete vault (buried with vault lid several inches above ground surface), approximately 40 square feet in area and approximately 8 feet deep, that would include piping, meter, backflow prevention, and valves.
 No electrical service to the intertie vault is anticipated.
-If a booster station is needed, the booster pump station would include a small electrical/utility building to house the electrical equipment, pumps, valves, and other miscellaneous equipment.
-New electrical service would be required for the potential booster pump station and would likely include a 100 square-foot pad mount transformer.
+If a booster station is needed, the booster pump station would include a small electrical/utility building to house the electrical equipment, pumps, valves, backflow prevention, and other miscellaneous equipment.
+New electrical service would be required for the potential booster pump station and would likely include a 100 squarefoot pad mount transformer.
 Construction of these facilities would last approximately 3 to 4 months.
 An existing LOCSD drainage basin located at the intersection of Santa Ysabel Avenue and South Bay Boulevard would be utilized for intertie pipeline discharges.
-No physical improvements to the drainage basin are proposed, and a discharge pipe (with air gap separation between discharge pipe and high-water level in the basin) would be constructed from the pipeline to the edge of the drainage basin to convey water discharges.

-3. Pipeline construction.
+No physical improvements to the drainage basin are proposed, and a discharge pipe (with air gap separation between discharge pipe and high-water level in the basin) would be constructed from the pipeline to the edge of the drainage basin to convey water discharges. - 3.
+Pipeline construction.
+The CVP is an 18" diameter steel pipeline, but reduces in diameter to 10" diameter west of the California Mens Colony as it extends westerly to Morro Bay.
 The proposed pipeline alignment would begin at the intertie location, cross under Highway 1 and extend south toward Quintana Road, west along Quintana Road toward South Bay Boulevard, south along South Bay Boulevard, and would terminate at the LOCSD's basin at the intersection of Santa Ysabel Avenue and South Bay Boulevard.

-The pipeline alignment would be located in the existing asphalt ROW and would require approximately 13,000 LF of 12-inch-diameter polyvinyl chloride (PVC) C900 Class 235 pipe.
+The pipeline alignment would be located in the existing asphalt ROW and would require approximately 13,000 LF of 10-to-12-inch-diameter polyvinyl chloride (PVC) C900 Class 235 pipe.
+This range of pipeline diameters was chosen primarily to minimize friction headloss in the pipeline.
 The pipeline would be constructed using traditional open-trench methods, which would involve excavation with a backhoe of an approximately 3-foot-wide by 4-foot-deep trench, installation of the new pipe, backfilling of the trench with the removed material, and pavement to County and City standards depending on location.
-Construction of the pipeline at the Los Osos Creek and Chorro Creek/unnamed drainage crossings would either include crossing the creeks on the existing bridge structures or boring under the creek by horizontal directional drilling methods1.
+Construction of the pipeline at the Los Osos Creek and Chorro Creek/unnamed drainage crossings would either include crossing the creeks on the existing bridge structures or boring under the creek by horizontal directional drilling methods±3.
 Horizontal directional drilling or jack and bore (casing) would also be used to install the pipeline under Highway 1 between the intertie location and Quintana Road.
-At the bridge crossings and in the vault the pipeline would be ductile iron, and at the horizontal directional drilling crossing the pipeline would likely be pressure class 200 high-density polyethylene pipe.
-The alignment would require partial lane closures to South Bay Boulevard and Quintana Road and would require a Traffic Control Plan to be submitted and reviewed by the County and City in conjunction with encroachment permits.
-Construction of the pipeline would be expected to last 4 to 5 months.
+At the bridge